MzArlowe/bit-picker.io---Server/README.md

 - Success with my DB associations.
 Got build.js and controllers working.
 Need only to test partController and test the delete and update components accordingly.
 - Successfully, with plenty of assistance, figured out heroku and pushed my app.

+02/03/2022
+- Finally remapped my associations and got my buildId to post in Postman.
+Now on to figuring out GET, DELETE, & PUT.
+Then server will be finished.
 ### `To Be Continued`